1666sApple/blogsite-FastAPI/README.md

 ### Set up the database

-The project uses SQLAlchemy for ORM and SQLite as the default database engine.
-You can modify `db/database.py` to use a different database engine if required.
+The project uses SQLAlchemy with SQLite by default.
+To set up a different database, modify `db/database.py`.

-Create the tables by running:
+Create the database tables:

 ```bash
 python main.py